What's in your skincare?

-Vitamin A is a fat-soluble vitamin and alongside its natural derivatives (Retinaldehyde, Retinoic Acid, Retinyl Ester, Retinol, Retinyl palmitate, retinyl acetate) it sits in the retinoid family.
+Vitamin A is a fat-soluble vitamin and alongside its natural derivatives (Retinaldehyde, Retinoic Acid, Retinol, Retinyl palmitate, retinyl acetate).
 Vitamin A plays a key role in cell growth and development, making it an excellent topical ingredient for skin conditions like acne and psoriasis, but also hyperpigmentation.

 Vitamin A has the ability to speed up cell turnover to make way for new cell proliferation underneath.
 This way, old mottled and pigmented skin cells are also prompted to turnover and are shed quickly to reveal a clearer and fresher skin tone.

-In addition, retinol will thicken collagen in the deeper layers of skin, delaying the formation of fine lines and wrinkles.
+In addition, retinoids will thicken collagen in the deeper layers of skin, delaying the formation of fine lines and wrinkles.

 Vitamin A is best incorporated into any skin care regime slowly.
-Even though tolerance levels can be high, it is not uncommon for irritation to occur if care is not exercised.
-Irritation can include dryness, scaling, flakiness, burning/tingling sensation and or itching.
+Even though tolerance levels can be high, it’s not uncommon for irritation to occur if care is not exercised.
+Irritation can include dryness, scaling, flakiness, burning/tingling sensation, sensitivity and or itching.

-If using Vitamin A, a daily sunscreen of at least SPF30 must also be used.
+If using Vitamin A, a broad-spectrum sunscreen with a minimum SPF30 must also be used.

 Also known as Ascorbic Acid, Vitamin C is a powerhouse ingredient for dark skin.
-It is an anti oxidant that plays an important role in the production of collagen and helps to protect from the harmful effects of the sun’s UV rays.
+It’s an antioxidant that plays an important role in the production of collagen and helps to protect from the harmful effects of the sun’s UV rays.

-Using Vitamin C in your skincare can help to repair damaged skin, brighten and fade any existing spots of hyperpigmentation.
+Using Vitamin C in your skincare can help to repair damaged skin including brighten and fade any existing spots of hyperpigmentation.